 - Azure AD authentication is supported for SQL Database by the Azure portal Import Database and Export Database blades.
 Import and export using Azure AD authentication is also supported from the PowerShell command.

-- To learn how to create and populate Azure AD, and then configure Azure AD with Azure SQL Database or Azure SQL Data Warehouse, see Configure and manage Azure Active Directory authentication with SQL Database or SQL Data Warehouse.
+- To learn how to create and populate Azure AD, and then configure Azure AD with Azure SQL Database or Azure SQL Data Warehouse, see Configure and manage Azure Active Directory authentication with SQL Database, Managed Instance, or SQL Data Warehouse.